 1. Hydrate The Skin

-Beta-glucan extracted from oats can hydrate and moisturize your skin.
-It can penetrate deep into the dermis (second layer) and improve skin roughness (2).
+Beta-glucans extracted from oats can hydrate and moisturize your skin.
+They can penetrate deep into the dermis (second layer of the skin), and reduce the skin roughness (2).
 It also increases the efficacy of the product.

 2. Reduce Signs Of Aging

 Oat-derived beta-glucan can rejuvenate the skin and minimize fine lines and wrinkles.
 It stimulates the fibroblast cells to promote collagen production and cell renewal process to tighten the skin and minimize crow’s feet in eight weeks to give you a youthful appearance (2).

 Beta-glucans derived from mushrooms have antioxidant and anti-inflammatory properties (3).
 This might help alleviate inflammation caused by skin conditions like eczema, burns, wounds, and dermatitis.
 Beta-glucans play an important role in treating and preventing allergic reactions triggered by the immune system (4).
 These properties make them effective agents for soothing allergy symptoms like skin rashes, redness, and swelling.

 Excessive ultraviolet light exposure produces harmful free radicals in your body, one of the main factors that cause photodamage and photoaging.
 The antioxidative properties of beta-glucans protect the skin against free radical damages and prevent signs of aging, hyperpigmentation, and cell damage (1).